buzzqw/TUS/OBSS/OBSSv2-eng.md

 Continuous First Aid treatment for 8 hours allows for a new Saving Throw with a +1d6 bonus after the poison's activation if it is still active.

 > I believe a leaf of grass is no less than a day's work of the stars.
-(Walt Whitman)}
+(Walt Whitman)

 ## Creating Natural Poisons and Potions